Shadowsocks vs. VPNs — Everything You Need to Know

 What is a threat model?
 Simply put, it is the reason you are looking for a VPN, VPS or DNS proxy in the first place.
 There are many aspects of the Internet that may demand a higher level of security — examples of threat models are public Wi-Fi hotspots, ISP-related issues such as data monitoring and logging, keeping your online identity hidden, etc.

-Since Shadowsocks does not help your online privacy and security, it is a good idea to use it only if your main concern is working around censorship.
+Shadowsocks does not help your online privacy and security.
+You should use it only if your main concern is working around censorship.

 Other threat models, which involve keeping your identity well-hidden on the Internet, are areas where Shadowsocks falls short.
 One could argue that it wasn’t designed for such functionality, and we agree.
 This is where VPN outshines Shadowsocks.